Paul Robeson: 1928–1932: Show Boat, Othello, and marriage difficulties

 The couple appeared in the experimental Swiss film Borderline (1930).
 He then returned to the Savoy Theatre, in London's West End to play Othello, opposite Peggy Ashcroft as Desdemona.
 He cited the lack of a "racial problem" in London as significant in his decision to move to London.
 Robeson was the first black actor to play Othello in Britain since Ira Aldridge.
-The production received mixed reviews which noted Robeson's "highly civilized quality [but lacking the] grand style."
+The production received mixed reviews which noted Robeson's "highly civilized quality [but lacking the] grand style".
 Robeson stated the best way to diminish the oppression African Americans faced was for his artistic work to be an example of what "men of my colour" could accomplish rather than to "be a propagandist and make speeches and write articles about what they call the Colour Question."

 After Essie discovered Robeson had been having an affair with Ashcroft, she decided to seek a divorce and they split up.
 While working in London, Robeson became one of the first artists to record at the new EMI Recording Studios (later known as Abbey Road Studios), recording four songs in September 1931, almost two months before the studio was officially opened.
-Robeson returned to Broadway as Joe in the 1932 revival of Show Boat, to critical and popular acclaim.
-Subsequently, he received, with immense pride, an honorary master's degree from Rutgers.
-Thereabout, his former football coach, Foster Sanford, advised him that divorcing Essie and marrying Ashcroft would do irreparable damage to his reputation.
-Ashcroft and Robeson's relationship ended in 1932, following which Robeson and Essie reconciled, although their relationship was scarred permanently.
+Robeson returned to Broadway as Joe in the 1932 revival of Show Boat, with Maude Simmons and others, to critical and popular acclaim.
+He received, with immense pride, an honorary master's degree from Rutgers.
+It is said that Foster Sanford, his college football coach advised him that divorcing Essie and marrying Ashcroft would do irreparable damage to his reputation.
+In any case, Ashcroft and Robeson's relationship ended in 1932, and Robeson and Essie reconciled, leaving their relationship scarred permanently.